hayekw/acegf-ietf-draft/draft-wang-acegf-protocol.md

 ~~~

+## 10.5.
+Interoperability Verification Guidance

+An implementation claiming conformance to this specification SHOULD
+verify interoperability as follows:

+1. Using the test vectors in Sections 10.1 and 10.2, confirm that:
+- The reconstructed REV exactly matches the expected value.
+- The serialized Sealed Artifact (SA) fields match the specified
+binary layout and contents.
+2. Using the vectors in Section 10.3, confirm that:
+- Derived key material for different algorithms and domains is
+deterministic and context-isolated.
+- Classical and post-quantum derivations can coexist under the same REV.
-Implementations that claim conformance to the ACE-GF Cryptocurrency Wallet
+3. Implementations supporting the Cryptocurrency Wallet Application
-Application Profile SHOULD produce identical results for the test vectors
+Profile SHOULD additionally verify conformance using the vectors
-defined in this section when provided with the same input parameters.
+defined in Section 10.4.

+Successful verification across independent implementations indicates
+interoperability of the ACE-GF construction.

 # References